RanRanZhou/bash-heroku-class/heroku.md

 	$ git add .
 	$ git commit -m "Initial Commit"

+## Create a heroku app and upload your application

 You are now ready to use git to upload, or *push*, your application to Heroku's servers.
 Use Heroku's command line utility to first create a new Heroku application: